active-interest/seo-ultimate/readme.txt

 * Improvement: Meta Keywords Editor now fixes keywords that are incorrectly separated with newlines instead of commas
 * Improvement: Meta Keywords Editor now removes extra spaces from the keywords list
 * Improvement: Title Tag Rewriter can now rewrite empty `<title></title>` tags
+* Bugfix: The SEO menu no longer doubles the alert count of modules

 = Version 4.3 (August 6, 2010) =
 * Feature: Added new meta description format field for posts (allows you to set a default post meta description incorporating the post's excerpt)